numbbo/coco-doc/docs/bbob-biobj/functions/source/index.rst

 The following table details which single-objective ``bbob`` functions are contained in the 92 ``bbob-biobj-ext`` functions (outer column and row annotations) and indicates their IDs.
-Note that the IDs of the first 55 ``bbob0biobj-ext`` functions is the same than for the ``bbob-biobj`` test suite for compatibility reasons.
+Note that the IDs of the first 55 ``bbob0biobj-ext`` functions are the same than for the ``bbob-biobj`` test suite for compatibility reasons.